top of page

 Format: Two parallel groups — adolescent and parent — running simultaneously

-Duration: 9 weeks across the school term
+Duration: 9 weeks during the school term

 When: Saturdays, 9:30am – 11:30am